Quick Tips for Hosting a Stress Free Holiday

 3. Delegate with Grace

 Assign Tasks: When asking guests to bring a dish, let them know what you’d appreciate most.
 You might say, “Could you bring a salad or some drinks?”
-This helps streamline the contributions while ensuring you have a balanced menu.
+This helps streamline contributions while ensuring a balanced menu.

 Prep Together: If you have willing guests, involve them in your cooking or setting up.
 This can turn the preparations into quality time spent with loved ones and make the process feel less laborious.